Zoxc/crusader/CLI.md

 ## Client

 To start a test, run this on the _client machine_.
-See the [command-line options](.options-for-the-test-command) for details.
+See the [command-line options](.options-for-the-test-command) below for details.

 ```sh
 crusader test <server-ip>